Ecosystems are showing symptoms of resilience loss: Discussion

-Because of these limitations, the results likely are an under estimation.
+Because of these limitations, the results likely are an underestimation.
 The estimates are also conservative, with an arbitrary 5\% and 95\% quantile of the \(\Delta\) distribution as detection threshold.
-A lower cutoff would enlarge the areas were resilience loss is detected, but also increase the risk of false positives.
-A similar study using NDVI data estimated up to \textasciitilde65\% of terrestrial ecosystems show early warning of critical transitions, with strong bias towards boreal forest and taiga.\textsuperscript{32} The estimates here presented complement previous efforts\textsuperscript{25,32} in taking into consideration fixed effects by biome and a pre-processing technique that removes seasonality and long term variations that can lead to errors, or bias towards high variable environments (higher latitudes).
+A lower cutoff would enlarge the areas where resilience loss is detected, but also increase the risk of false positives.
+A similar study using NDVI data estimated up to \textasciitilde65\% of terrestrial ecosystems show early warning of critical transitions, with strong bias towards boreal forest and taiga (38).
+The estimates presented here complement previous efforts (29,38) in taking into consideration fixed effects by biome and a pre-processing technique that removes seasonality and long-term variations that can lead to errors, or bias towards high variable environments (higher latitudes).